k-niss/bowtie/README.md

   <img src="./test_wTO_matrix.png" width="500" alt="wTO network">
 </p>

+It is clear from the visualization that the network does not contain modular strucutres.
+However, we can observe highly connected nodes, i.e. hubs.

 ### Tutorial part B: Locating protein complexes and bow-tie motifs

 Since the toy network in part A do not contain modular structures, we load an adjacency matrix of the cDC1 cell, which is included in the bowtie R package.